header 1

 1. The Association shall have a Common Seal

-2. Common Seal shall be in the custody of the Secretary General who shall produce it whenever required in furtherance of the Association’s activities.
+2. Common Seal shall be in the custody of the National General Secretary who shall produce it whenever required in furtherance of the Association 's activities.

-1. All documents to be executed shall be signed by at least two members of the National Executive Committee, one of which shall be the President-General and sealed with the common seal
+1. All documents to be executed shall be signed by at least two members of the National Executive Committee and sealed with the common seal

 1. THE INCOME AND PROPERTY of the Association shall be applied solely towards the promotion of the objects of the Association and no portion thereof shall be paid or transferred directly or indirectly by way of dividend, bonus or by way of profit to the Members of the Association.

-2. Provided that nothing herein shall prevent the payment, in good faith, or reasonable and proper remuneration to any Officer or servant of the Association in return for any service rendered to the Association
+2. PROVIDED that nothing herein shall prevent the payment, in good faith, reasonable and proper remuneration to any Officer or servant of the Association in return for any service rendered to the Association

 3. No member of the Association shall be appointed to a salaried position.
 Only out of pocket expenses will be refunded.
-This provision shall however not apply to any payment of any company that has duly rendered service to the association whether or not a member of the Association holds shares in the company as long as such Member does not hold a hundred percent (100%) of the company.
+This provision shall however not apply to any payment of any company whether or not a member of the Association holds shares in the company as long as such Member does not hold a hundred percent (100%) of the company.
 Such a member shall not be required to account for any profit he may have made from the company.

 4. In the event of the dissolution of the Association, after the satisfaction of the debts and liability, all outstanding assets shall be given to another association having similar objects.
 The benefiting association is however prohibited from distributing its assets amongst its members.